Huy-DNA/MPiSC/implementations/ltqueue/report/main.typ

 We immediately obtain the following result.

-#corollary[Only one `dequeue` operation and one `enqueue` operation can operate concurrently on an enqueuer node.] <one-dequeue-one-enqueue-corollary>
+#corollary[Only one `dequeue` operation and one `enqueue` operation can operate concurrently on an enqueuer node.] <ltqueue-one-dequeue-one-enqueue-corollary>

 #proof[This is trivial.]

-#theorem[The SPSC at an enqueuer node contains items with increasing timestamps.] <increasing-timestamp-theorem>
+#theorem[The SPSC at an enqueuer node contains items with increasing timestamps.] <ltqueue-increasing-timestamp-theorem>

 #proof[
-  Each `enqueue` would `FAA` the shared counter (line 1 in @lt-enqueue) and enqueue into the local SPSC an item with the timestamp obtained from the counter.
-Applying @one-dequeue-one-enqueue-corollary, we know that items are enqueued one at a time into the SPSC.
+  Each `enqueue` would `FAA` the shared counter (line 1 in @ltqueue-enqueue) and enqueue into the local SPSC an item with the timestamp obtained from the counter.
+Applying @ltqueue-one-dequeue-one-enqueue-corollary, we know that items are enqueued one at a time into the SPSC.
 Therefore, later items are enqueued by later `enqueue`s, which obtain increasing values by `FAA`-ing the shared counter.
 The theorem holds.
 ]

 #definition[For a tree node $n$, the enqueuer rank stored in $n$ at time $t$ is denoted as $r a n k(n, t)$.]